simutrade-app/simutrade-ai/README.md

 # RAG Backend with Gemini Embedding + ChromaDB

 This project is a lightweight Retrieval-Augmented Generation (RAG) backend using Google's Gemini embedding model and ChromaDB for vector search.
-It allows querying over static PDF documents stored in a local knowledge base (`context_docs/`).
+It allows querying over static PDF documents stored in a local knowledge base (`context_docs/`) and occassionally uses Google Search Tool to amplify answers as well.

 ## 🗂️ Project Structure